Compound Interest Calculator

 What is APY and how is it different from APR?

-APR (Annual Percentage Rate) is the stated interest rate without accounting for compounding.
-APY (Annual Percentage Yield) reflects the actual return after compounding is applied.
-A savings account with a 5% APR compounding monthly has an APY of approximately 5.12%.
+APR (Annual Percentage Rate) is the stated interest rate without accounting for compounding within the year.
+APY (Annual Percentage Yield) reflects the actual annual return after compounding is factored in.
+A savings account advertised at 5.00% APR compounding monthly has an APY of 5.12%, because interest earned each month starts earning interest in subsequent months.
+The Truth in Savings Act, administered by the CFPB, requires U.S. banks to disclose APY on deposit accounts so consumers can make apples-to-apples comparisons.
 APY is always equal to or higher than APR.
+When comparing savings accounts or CDs, APY is the number that actually matters — it reflects what you will earn.

 Is compound interest good or bad?